searchdiscovery/gtm-database/README.md

 - [ ] Create a shell script to be run in Cloud Console that will automate this process

-## Setup
+## Local development

+Before running `npm install`, make sure you have:

-- a service account client key (not included, please hmu for it)
+- a Google Cloud Platform service account client key (not included, please hmu for it)
-- gcloud SDK (for deploying Cloud Functions)
 - node lts/gallium (^16.18.0)
+- the `gcloud` SDK (for deploying Cloud Functions)

+Optional:

+- Docker (only if you want to build locally &mdash; Google [doesn't recommend this anymore](https://cloud.google.com/functions/docs/running/overview#choosing_an_abstraction_layer))

+## Deployment

+Once you're done testing locally, you can [deploy to your GCP project](https://cloud.google.com/functions/docs/deploy) using gcloud.